 What are the damages that can be claimed in a medical negligence case?

-- Funeral expenses: This includes the cost of funeral expenses if the patient died as a result of the medical negligence.
+- Medical expenses: This may include the cost of any medical treatment, medication, rehabilitation, or long-term care that the patient requires as a result of the medical negligence.

 - Loss of income: If the patient has been unable to work as a result of the medical negligence, they may be entitled to compensation for the income they have lost and the income they will lose in the future.